The Unregulated Market for Appraisals

 The Appraisers Association of America exists to draw that line.

-What the AAA Is
+What is the AAA?

 The Appraisers Association of America was founded in 1949 and incorporated in New York State in 1950 as a non-profit trade association.
 It is the oldest professional association of personal property appraisers in the United States.
 The IRS recognises it as a qualifying appraiser organisation under its definitions for estate tax and charitable donation purposes.